Getting Long-Term Disability (LTD) for Fibromyalgia

 - Reports from treating physicians

-- Witness statements from you, your family, friends, co-workers, etc.
+- Witness statements from your family, friends, and co-workers

 Preparing an exhaustive evidence record to file with your appeal is critical for winning your case.
 Gathering all necessary documentation is especially important with ERISA-governed policies because the administrative appeal stage is often the final opportunity to submit substantive evidence to the record.

 We make sure that the evidence we gather is submitted thoroughly and on time for our clients.
 Our evidence-supported arguments will work to prove that you meet your policy’s definition of disability.

 Call Chisholm Chisholm & Kilpatrick Today for Your Long-Term Disability Claim or Appeal

 We understand how frustrating the long-term disability process is, especially if you suffer from a condition like fibromyalgia.
 Luckily, this is not something you must handle on your own.
 Call CCK today at (800) 544-9144 for a free case evaluation with a member of our team.
 We will analyze your case and determine if we can assist you.